getamis/alice/README.md

     // handle error
 }
 ```
 After resharing, all the participants should get their new shares.
-For more usage, please check `tss/integration/tee_test.go`.

 <h2 id="Example">Examples:</h2>